Carolyn Rogers was appointed Senior Deputy Governor of the Bank of Canada, effective December 15, 2021, for a term of seven years.

 Born in Winnipeg, Manitoba, Ms. Rogers is a Chartered Professional Accountant, and holds a Bachelor of Arts from Brandon University, a Master of Business Administration (MBA) from Queen’s University.

-Ms. Rogers currently serves as Secretary General of the Basel Committee on Banking Supervision.
+Ms. Rogers served as Secretary General of the Basel Committee on Banking Supervision.
 From 2016 to 2019, Ms. Rogers served as Assistant Superintendent, Regulation Sector at the Office of the Superintendent of Financial Institutions (OSFI), where she was responsible for OSFI’s policy-related functions, including capital, accounting, and legislation.

 Prior to joining OSFI, Ms. Rogers served as Superintendent and Chief Executive Officer of the integrated financial sector regulator of British Columbia, the Financial Institutions Commission (FICOM) from 2010 to 2016.
 She chaired the Canadian Council of Insurance Regulators and the Canadian Credit Union Prudential Supervisors’ Association.